You can also read this guide in Français.

 Step 3.
 Hit “Clean” button beside “Junk Files” and tap “Start” to begin.
 When it finishes, you can clean other specific items without scanning again.

-What to Do if iPad Keeps Restarting While Charging?
+How to Fix iPad Keeps Restarting While Charging?

 This is also reported quite often that iPad undergoes a restart once you plug it in.
 What you can do is update to the latest software.
 It is advisable that you: